tonydo95/udacity-capstone-project/README.md

 ### Data Model

-The data model is the star schema with the fact and dimension tables.
-It is optimized for OLAP (Online Analytical Processing) operations.
+The data model is the star schema with the fact table `immigration_people` and dimension tables namely `temperature_dimension` and `us_states_dimension`.
+The reason for this model because I found the relationship between the different datasets which have a common keys are time and states.
+It is also optimized for OLAP (Online Analytical Processing) operations.
+All the result data will be stored on S3 bucket.

 ![data_model](diagrams/data_model.png)

+### Tools and Technologies

+- **Apache Spark** - It was needed to convert the large data SAS to json data files.
+From json data files and csv files, spark will process data and maps the columns from the datasets to the relevant columns for the data models.
+- **Apache Airflow** - It was required to automate workflows.
+It will uploads the data and scripts files from local filesystem to s3, create the AWS EMR cluster and submit scripts files to process data on the AWS EMR.
+Finally, it will store final data to S3 bucket and terminate the AWS EMR when tasks are completed.
+- **Docker** - It will install the required Apache Airflow on the container of the Docker space.
+So the users won't care much about how to setup the Apache Airflow configuration.
+- **Amazon S3** - Stores all datasets, scripts files and the final data model.
+- **Amazon EMR** - The datasets are large to be processed on the local machine.
+It is needed for the powerful remote cluster to handle all the process of data.

 ### DAGs Airflow Graph